GokulALT/ollamaChatWrapper/README.md

 ## Setting Up a Local MCP Server

 Chat Studio is an MCP Client.
 To use its full potential (including tools), you'll need to run an MCP server locally.
 This server acts as a bridge between Chat Studio and your models/tools.

-The easiest way to get started is by using the **included TypeScript example server**.
+There are two primary ways to run an MCP server:

-### Use the Included TypeScript Example Server (Recommended)
+### Option 1: Use the Included TypeScript Example Server (Recommended for simplicity)

 This project includes a ready-to-run, all-in-one MCP server in the `mcp-server-example` folder.
 It's the perfect starting point and is configured to:
 - Connect to your local **Ollama** instance.